AssemblyScript/assemblyscript/std/assembly/rt/README.md

 ### Built-ins

 * **__typeinfo**(id: `u32`): `RTTIFlags`<br />
   Obtains the runtime type information for objects with the specified runtime id.
-Runtime type information is a set of flags indicating whether a reference type is managed, an array or similar, and what the relevant alignments when creating an instance are etc.
+Runtime type information is a set of flags indicating whether a reference type is managed, an array or similar, and what the relevant alignments when creating an instance externally are etc.

 * **__visit_globals**(cookie: `u32`): `void`<br />
   Calls `__visit` on each global that is of a reference type.
 Not used anymore (originally provided to support tracing GCs) but still here for possible future use.

 * **__visit_members**(ref: `usize`, cookie: `u32`): `void`<br />
-  Calls `__visit` on each member of the instance pointed to by `ref` that is of a reference type.
+  Calls `__visit` on each member of the object pointed to by `ref`.

 Full/half
 ---------